AviDuda/SteamDocsScraper/README.md

 # Instructions

-Copy `settings.json.default` to `settings.json` in your own build and set Steam username and password.
+Copy `settings.json.default` to `settings.json` in your own build and set your Steam username and password.
+It is possible to scrape the search page for any search queries you want (`searchQueries`, comma delimited).
+It will collect links to documentation pages (stops fetching if no useful links are found).
-If you know about any hidden documentation (like [OAuth](https://partner.steamgames.com/documentation/oauth) is, it isn't linked anywhere), add it to `predefinedDocs` (comma delimited).
+If you know about any hidden documentation which still isn't linked anywhere, add it to `predefinedDocs` (comma delimited).

 Partner site will always require a Steam Guard code (because cookies always get removed when running with [Selenium WebDriver](http://docs.seleniumhq.org/projects/webdriver/)) and sometimes captcha, so don't be surprised.